 Hey, some screens for ya: – 2 weeks (you’re in panic stations at this point because you realise just how much work you have to do when pitching your game to reviewers)

 Oh wait, that trailer we’ve pieced together is finally ready: -1 weeks

 Launch! :/ (by this point, media are fed-up by your email bombardment.
 Good work…)

-It’s not a hard science, but we find developers often make their announcement way too early, leading to significant gaps of nothingness before a rush-job for reviews.
+It’s not science, but we find developers often make their announcement way too early, leading to significant gaps of nothingness before a rush-job for reviews.

 This is why we’ve had to turn down working on some great projects because devs are panicking that launch is only days away, with no buzz behind the game, and they then expect us to perform miracles.

 If you’re stacking announcements one on top of the other in a short timeframe, then don’t expect a response from the media.